-Divorce Attorney in Mansfield, Texas
+Divorce Attorney Mansfield

 Divorce is one of the hardest things to go through, but it might very well be the best decision for your family’s future.
 Attorney Michael Muñoz has handled a range of divorce cases throughout his years of practice in the Texas Attorney General’s office and as a private divorce attorney.
 He knows how to navigate sensitive and personal issues with clients, as well as how to advocate for their and their children’s interests in a settlement agreement.
-Whether you have an uncontested divorce or a contested divorce on your hands, the Law Office of Michael Muñoz can help you.
+Whether you have an uncontested divorce or a contested divorce on your hands, our experienced Mansfield divorce attorney at the Law Office of Michael Muñoz can help you.
 The firm will provide the honest communication you need to prepare for this new chapter in your life.

 Getting a Divorce in Texas